 The Power of Goal-Setting in PPC

 Unless you know exactly where you want to lead your click-happy audience, they’ll wander aimlessly until they eventually jump ship.
-In order to get the most out of your PPC campaigns, it’s important to set specific goals and track your results.
+In order to get the most out of your PPC campaigns, it’s important to set specific business goals and track your results.

 No business goes from clicks to conversions without this critical step.
-The more defined your goals are, the stronger the results.
+The more defined your marketing goals are, the stronger the results.
 When you can measure your results, you can adapt your PPC marketing campaign strategy to increase sales, get new leads, or improve the optimization of your search ads.

 But what should PPC goals look like?